From Dominoes to Hexagons: Connections and future directions

-\begin{conjecture} For a given connectivity of diagrams, consider the 2-complex~$C$ with vertices given by minimal triple diagrams, edges given by $2\leftrightarrow2$ moves, and 2-cells of the following types: \begin{enumerate} \item Squares for two different $2\leftrightarrow2$ moves in non-interfering parts of the diagram; \item Pentagons as on the left of Figure~\ref{fig:rels-rels} or their orientation reverse; and \item Decagons as on the right of Figure~\ref{fig:rels-rels}. \end{enumerate} \end{conjecture}
+\begin{conjecture} For triple diagrams with a given connectivity, consider the 2-complex~$C$ with vertices given by minimal triple diagrams, edges given by $2\leftrightarrow2$ moves, and 2-cells of the following types: \begin{enumerate} \item Squares for two different $2\leftrightarrow2$ moves in non-interfering parts of the diagram; \item Pentagons as on the left of Figure~\ref{fig:rels-rels} or their orientation reverse, from connectivities $(5,3)$ and $(5,7)$; and \item Decagons as on the right of Figure~\ref{fig:rels-rels}, from connectivity $(5,5)$. \end{enumerate} Then~$C$ is simply connected. \end{conjecture}

+For instance, the complex $C(n,3)$ for connectivity $(n,3)$ is the 2-skeleton of the associahedron $K_n$, which is simply-connected.
+The complex $C(6,5)$ is shown in Figure~\ref{fig:graph-6-5}, and is again simply-connected.

-Note that the connectivity of the left (resp.~right) of Figure~\ref{fig:rels-rels} has each strand connected 3 (resp.~5) positions around the boundary of the diagram.
-More generally, one can conjecture that there is a contractible complex with fundamental $n$-cells given by diagrams with $2n+6$ endpoints, each one connected the same odd number of positions around the boundary.
-Note that for $n=0$ you get a single triple crossing and for $n=1$ you get the $2\leftrightarrow2$ move.
-As in Conjecture~\ref{conj:rels-rels}, you also have to allow products of lower-dimensional cells.
+More generally, one could conjecture that there is a contractible complex with fundamental $n$-cells given by the diagrams of connectivity $(n+3,k)$ for $k$ an odd number between $3$ and $2n+3$.
+As in Conjecture~\ref{conj:rels-rels}, there are also products of lower-dimensional cells.